jaza-k/recon/README.md

-# recon
+# 🔦 recon
-A Bash script that takes in an IP address and runs basic recon including OS detection, open ports, HTTP/SSH enumeration, etc.
+A Bash script that takes in an IP address and scouts for open ports, detects OS, attempts HTTP/SSH enumeration, etc.

+### Usage